MRegterschot/docker-trackmania-go/README.md

 Files will be saved at `/UserData/Maps/MatchSettings/file1.txt` and `/UserData/Maps/MatchSettings/file2.txt`.

 - `DELETE /delete` - Pass the path to the files or directories you want to delete.
+The request should be made with the `application/json` content type.

 ```bash
 curl -X DELETE http://localhost:3300/delete \